initBasti/python_plentymarkets_api/docs/API_reference.md

 Return a POST request JSON response, if one of the requests fails return the error message.
 When the JSON object doesn't contain the required attributes the method will return: `{'error': 'invalid_json'}`.
 If the **attribute_id** field is not filled the method will return: `{'error': 'missing_parameter'}`.

+#### plenty_api_create_attribute_value_name

+Create an attribute value name for a specific attribute value on Plentymarkets.

+[*Required parameter*]:

+The **value_id** parameter contains the ID given to the attribute value by Plentymarkets, the **lang** parameter contains a two letter abbreviation of the target language (for a list of valid values look here: [Language codes](https://developers.plentymarkets.com/en-gb/developers/main/rest-api-guides/getting-started.html#_language_codes)), and the **name** parameter contains the visible name for the attribute value in the given language.
+Please refer to [Plentymarkets Dev documentation: REST API POST attribute value names](https://developers.plentymarkets.com/en-gb/plentymarkets-rest-api/index.html#/Item/post_rest_items_attribute_values__valueId__names), for a list of valid attributes.

+[*Output format*]:

+Return a POST request JSON response, if one of the requests fails return the error message.
+If the **value_id** field is not filled the method will return: `{'error': 'missing_parameter'}`.
+In case the language within the `lang` field of the JSON is invalid the method will return `{'error': 'invalid_language'}`.